stevenmwise/stevenmwise.github.io/_pages/MGBook.md

 ### Errata

-You can get the errata file from the GitHub repo for the book [here](https://github.com/stevenmwise/MultigridCourse).
-Errors, typos and inconsistencies can be reported to either Abner or me.
-See my email address below.
-We greatly appreciate any feadback you have to give about the book.
+The current errata are available from the book's [GitHub repository](https://github.com/stevenmwise/MultigridCourse).
+Errors, typographical mistakes, and inconsistencies may be reported to any of the authors.
+We greatly appreciate any feedback you can provide.

 ### Codes

-There are several Matlab codes that are listed in the book, and these may be retrieved from the GitHub repo: [stevenmwise/MultigridCourse](https://github.com/stevenmwise/MultigridCourse).
-In addition, you can obtain the Matlab source codes used to generate the tables and figures dispayed in the book.
-We plan to add more software and supplementary material over time to the repo.
+The MATLAB codes listed in the book are available from the GitHub repository: [stevenmwise/MultigridCourse](https://github.com/stevenmwise/MultigridCourse).
+The repository also contains the source codes used to generate the book's tables and figures.
+We plan to add more software and supplementary material over time.